7 Gel Manicure Truths To Know Before You Make Your Next Nail Appointment

 7. Breaks between manis are key.

 The best way to be sure you're keeping your nails healthy is to give your gel manicure a vacation.
 Back-to-back appointments won't give you a chance to properly asses your nail damage.
 Yes, you may cringe a bit if you're not accustomed to seeing your pointers without a fresh coat of paint.
 However, your nails will thank you when you give them time to heal.
+During this time, Remark recommends using a treatment.
+"Use a nail strengthener for a couple weeks to a month," she says.
+"Essie's treat love & color line is a spectacular clinically proven nail strengthener that I give to my clients when their nails have weakened between gel manis."
 Take it from someone who went months without seeing her natural nail only to find a horrid green spot under her lifting polish (still recovering from that one)!

 Gel polish is probably the closest we've come so far to the perfect mani that's almost impossible to ruin, so I can see why they're so coveted.
 Still, maybe a gel mani isn't as safe and impenetrable as we once thought.
 Though it may take a little effort and care to maintain healthy nails while frequently getting a gel mani, I think it can be done.

 This post was originally published on December 31, 2015.
 It was updated and republished on August 30, 2019.